hamza-m-masood/multiterm-astro/src/content/posts/the-authorization-server.md

 ---
-title: "Part 3 - The OAuth Authorization Server"
+title: 'Part 3 - The OAuth Authorization Server'
 published: 2025-08-01
 draft: false
-description: "Learning about the OAuth Authorization Server from the authorization grant type"
+description: 'Learning about the OAuth Authorization Server from the authorization grant type'
-tags: ["OAuth Series"]
+tags: ['OAuth Series']
 ---

 ## 1 Introduction

 **1.1** In this section, there will be a deep dive into the Authorization server.
 An authorization server that supports the authorization code grant type has the following features:

 - Registers clients.
 - Performs the delegation action core to OAuth.
 - Issues tokens to clients.